WNCB Alliance/Hivos: Global

 Chemonics/USAID OTI Libya – LPRD: Libya

-- Design of several programmes for the Libyan Programme for Reintegration and Development (LPRD) namely:
+Designed several programmes for the Libyan Programme for Reintegration and Development (LPRD) namely:

-- Overall Reintegration and Development Programme
+- The overall Reintegration and Development Programme

-- LPRD Economic Reintegration Programme with the small and medium enterprises “Tumuh”project, vocational training “Qadir” project, and the municipal career centres.
+- The LPRD Economic Reintegration Programme with the small and medium enterprises “Tumuh”project, vocational training “Qadir” project, and the municipal career centres.

-- LPRD Integration and Disarmament Programme
+- The LPRD Integration and Disarmament Programme

-- LPRD Civic Empowerment Programme with the leadership project, the civil society project, and the civic awareness project.
+- The LPRD Civic Empowerment Programme with the leadership project, the civil society project, and the civic awareness project.

-- LPRD Social Reintegration Programme with the psychosocial support project, the getting marries “Mawada” project, and the community activities project.
+- The LPRD Social Reintegration Programme with the psychosocial support project, the getting marries “Mawada” project, and the community activities project.

-- LPRD Education Programme with the higher education “Ifad” project, the English language courses project, and the e-learning project.
+- The LPRD Education Programme with the higher education “Ifad” project, the English language courses project, and the e-learning project.

 Chemonics/USAID OTI Libya -WAC: Libya